Post Master's Leadership, DNP

 Program Specific Admission Requirements

-An applicant to the DNP degree program must possess a master’s degree in nursing (MSN) from a CCNE or ACEN accredited program with preparation or certification in an advanced nursing practice specialty, have an MSN GPA of 3.20 or higher, and be licensed as a registered nurse in the state of Pennsylvania.
+An applicant to the post-master's DNP degree program must possess a master’s degree in nursing (MSN) from a CCNE, ACEN or CNEA accredited program with preparation or certification in an advanced nursing practice specialty, have an MSN GPA of 3.20 or higher, and be licensed as a registered nurse.
 The applicant must submit three professional references and a 3-4 page essay describing current and past clinical practice, scholarly career achievements and the proposed topic for the scholarly project.
 The topic may be a practice improvement issue or a clinical management problem.
 The paper should cite appropriate sources where applicable and follow APA format.
 An interview with the program director or a faculty member to clarify goals and objectives is required.

-Students are admitted to the DNP program for the fall semester only.
+Students are admitted to the post-master's DNP program for the fall semester only.

 Our 30-credit program can be completed in 21 months with full-time study with entry in fall and graduation two years later in May.
 Courses are taken sequentially and learning is cumulative, building to completion of the scholarly capstone project.
 Students are expected to take two courses (six credits) per semester for five semesters, which includes the summer between the first and second years.
 Part-time study is also available.
 Students interested in part-time study should contact the program director.